MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/custom-page-localize.md

 ## Add localized string to your label controls

 To add localized content to your label control, you'll need to select the label and set the function to the resource using the text function of the control.
-To do this, select the label control and select the **Text** function.
+To do this, select the label control, and then select the **Text** function.

 :::image type="content" source="media/page-localization/studio-page-text-option.png"alt-text="Power Apps Studio custom page text option on a control.":::